__NEW

 The operator is an extension of the IEC 61131-3 standard.

-The __NEW operator dynamically reserves memory around function blocks to instantiate user-defined data types or arrays of standard data types.
+The __NEW operator dynamically reserves memory for function blocks to instantiate user-defined data types or arrays of standard data types.
 The operator returns a suitable typed pointer.

 Syntax: